 Forty-three years have passed since then, and only now do I confess that I ate my mother’s bread that night.
 I soaked the crust with bitter tears and I devoured it.

 NOW I LOOK out into the early morning and I wonder: my God, how many lives could be saved with the bread we throw away every day?
 I think of the moist white loaves of braided challah we have on Shabbos.
 We put them on the table in a place of honor, we cover them with a white embroidered cloth, we light the candles and we say a blessing over them . . . and the next day we toss those very challahs in the garbage.
 Why, I ask, why do we even bother to bless them?

 Yenta Mash (1922−2013) won several awards for her largely autobiographical stories, which trace an arc from her beginnings in an Eastern Europe shtetl, to Siberian exile, to Soviet Moldova, and finally to Israel, where she was part of the Yiddish literary circle.

-Ellen Cassedy, the translator of On the Landing: Stories by Yenta Mash, is the co-translator with Yermiyahu Ahron Taub of Oedipus in Brooklyn and Other Stories by Blume Lempel and author of We Are Here: Memories of the Lithuanian Holocaust.
+Ellen Cassedy is the author of the prize-winning We Are Here: Memories of the Lithuanian Holocaust (University of Nebraska Press, 2012).
+She is also the translator of On the Landing: Stories by Yenta Mash and is the co-translator with Yermiyahu Ahron Taub of Oedipus in Brooklyn and Other Stories by Blume Lempel.